smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 ## Dictation

-I don't need to do this often, but if I want to dictate my notes, I would use the GitHub app on one of my iOS devices, open the file for edit, and use the iOS native speech-to-text feature to get this done.
+I don't need to do this often, but if I want to dictate my notes, I would use the GitHub app on one of my iOS devices, open the file for edit, and use the [iOS native dictation feature](https://support.apple.com/guide/iphone/dictate-text-iph2c0651d2/ios) to get this done.

 ## Encrypted Sections